Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 bichon frise on thee grass

 Bichon Frises have a pep in their step that can’t be ignored.
-A natural street performer, the adorable Bichon Frise loves everyone and enjoys being the center of attention.
-These dogs make great city dogs and have a charm that will surely put a smile on your face.
+As a natural street performer, the adorable Bichon Frise loves everyone and enjoys being the center of attention.
+They make great city dogs and have a charm that will surely put a smile on your face.

-Although they don’t shed, their fur requires hefty grooming.
-Bichon Frises can be challenging to housebreak, too.
+Although they don’t shed, their fur requires intensive grooming.
+Bichon Frises can also be challenging to housebreak.
 If you’re patient and use positive reinforcement, this pup will catch on quickly.

 Pros